Dr Elizabeth Gemmill

 The main focus of Elizabeth's teaching is in medieval history, and she supervises graduate student theses and dissertations in later medieval local, social and economic history.

-Elizabeth's special interests are in ecclesiastical patronage rights and the character of the diocesan clergy, prices of consumables, and valuations in medieval inquisitions.
+Elizabeth’s special interests are in medieval ecclesiastical patronage rights, the character of the diocesan clergy, prices of consumables, and valuations of property in medieval inquisitions.

 The Nobility and Ecclesiastical Patronage in Thirteenth-Century England (Boydell Press, 2013)